-To get a head start on college savings, 529s allow you to contribute the first five years of savings up front—so, $70,000, or $140,000 with your spouse.
+A 529 plan allows you to make annual contributions of up to $15,000, or $30,000 with your spouse (the federal gift tax annual exclusion for 2018).
+To get a head start on education savings, 529s also allow you to contribute the first five years of savings up front—so, $75,000, or $150,000 with your spouse.
 Then, five years later, you can make another accelerated payment.
 “This is one of the easiest ways to get ‘chunks’ of tax-free gifts out of your estate,” Shad says.

 Pay college costs directly